Indigenous spaces on campus

 Academic opportunities

-The Indigenous Studies minor is a great opportunity for students to expand their knowledge and learn about Indigenous culture, history, contemporary issues, as well as examine and highlight the rich Indigenous community across Canada.
+The Indigenous Studies minor is a great opportunity for students to learn about and expand their knowledge on Indigenous culture, history, contemporary issues, as well as examine and highlight the rich Indigenous community across Canada.
 Bursaries, awards, and scholarships are available to Indigenous students as well, to help make education more accessible.

 Whether you sign up for a workshop, take a course to learn about Indigenous history, or attend the annual Pow Wow, Indigenization is blooming throughout Waterloo, and anyone can partake in celebrating and learning about Indigenous culture.